ocamlretreat/ocamlretreat.github.io/_posts/2024-03-24-retreat-experience.md

 go very well, and paused on them.

 It was a really nice and friendly learning experience; I would sign-up again!

+## Ganesh

+The OCaml retreat at Auroville was a memorable one, especially for me.
+I made my first contribution to OCaml during this retreat.

+I came to this retreat to learn how Okra works.
+Since I'm working on extracting the raw data from the engineers' weekly reports, I wanted to understand how the tool(Okra) works, which could be helpful for me later.

+I was new to coding.
+So, Puneeth suggested starting with OCaml Joy.
+Thanks to Sudha and Kaustubh, I started learning OCaml Joy.
+It was fun playing with Joy.
+Later, I created a new [PR](https://github.com/Sudha247/ocaml-joy/pull/124) with the help of Puneeth, Sudha and Kaustubh to draw a smile emoji using Joy.

+I also worked on a couple of issues on Okra with Puneeth.
+Puneeth helped me understand how the code works.
+I shadowed his work while closing the issues on Okra.
+It was nice working with Puneeth.

+It was nice to learn OCaml during this retreat.
+I was pleased that the retreat went very well.
+Thanks to Sudha for taking the initiative to organise the accommodation, stay, food and the architecture tour that we attended.

+In a time when it is challenging to meet your peers regularly, it was lovely to spend time together for a week and learn new things.

+## Sudha

+I had a wonderful time at the OCaml retreat!
+I wanted to use the time at the retreat to do some stuff on [joy](https://github.com/Sudha247/ocaml-joy).
+I ended up reviewing some PRs, and we got many new users and contributors.
+With Kaustubh, we also played around a bit with mandelbrot simulations using joy.

+I wanted to create a wasm backend for joy, similarly to the js_of_ocaml backend.
+I initially had some trouble installing wasm_of_ocaml on my machine, and later found workarounds to it and fixed it in the upstream repository too.
+It'd still be nice to experiment with joy on wasm.

+I also ended up writing a Dream version of [Web Frameworks Benchmarks](https://web-frameworks-benchmark.netlify.app/result) (that I need to upstream!).

+Apart from all the hacking, it was great to be amongst a bunch of OCaml and FP enthusiasts and learn from them.
+Looking forward to more OCaml retreats in the future!